Fall23-DSCI-510/final-project-monabr4/README.md

 ### Regional Disparities:

-- How do COVID-19 incidence rates carry across different states in Malaysia?
+- How do COVID-19 incidence rates vary across different states in Malaysia?
 - Are there significant disparities in the impact of the pandemic on various regions in terms of new cases and case recovery?

 ### Population Density and Transmission